renejra/azure-ml-engineer/project-2/README.md

 ![Best model](assets/best-model.jpg)

 It is also possible to go deeper into explaining the best model.
-For this we needed to check the box `explain best model` before doing the automated run.
-One of the most useful features (in my opinion) is to understand what are the most decisive features for our predictions.
-In the image below, we see which are the Top 10 features in this regard from our Bank Marketing Dataset.
-The most important feature to making predictions seems to be the duration of clients within the bank.
+For this we needed to check the box `explain best model` before doing the automated run. *One of the most useful features (in my opinion) is to understand what are the most decisive features for our predictions.* In the image below, we see which are the Top 10 features in this regard from our Bank Marketing Dataset.
+The most important feature to making predictions (in this case) seems to be the duration of clients within the bank.

 ![Top features](assets/top-features.jpg)

 ### Model deployment to a REST endpoint
 For our best model to be used by other apps or in `production`, we need to make this machine learning model available.
-A great way to do this is provisioning predictions through a REST endpoint using authentication.
+A great way to do this is **provisioning predictions through a REST endpoint** using authentication.
 Doing this with Azure ML takes only a few minutes and a couple clicks, and voilá!
 You have a managed endpoint for your model.
 The image below shows the VotingEnsemble model above, deployed correctly to a REST endpoint provisioned through a compute instance.

 ![Deployed model](assets/deployed-model.jpg)

 ### Enabling logs with Application Insights
-Application Insights is a log service that can be enabled both through the Azure ML Studio platform directly, or using Azure Python SDK.
-We used the latter to enable this feature that is commonly used to debug a deployed model.
-The code used for this purpose can be found in [`logs.py`](logs.py) file, which uses a config.json file to get the Workspace details and we pass in the endpoint name in order to activate the logs.
+**Application Insights is a log service** that can be enabled both through the Azure ML Studio platform directly, or **using Azure Python SDK**.
+We used the latter to enable this feature that is commonly used to debug a deployed model. *The code used for this purpose can be found in [`logs.py`](logs.py) file*, which uses a config.json file to get the Workspace details and we pass in the endpoint name in order to activate the logs.
 In the image below, we can observe that after running `logs.py` file we get some logs responses as expected.

 ![Application Insights](assets/application-insights.jpg)

-We can also see that after running correctly the above script, we see that Application Insights is correctly set up and running if we inspect the endpoint in Azure ML Studio (see the last two values from the image - Application Insights Enabled: True).
+We can also see that after running correctly the above script, *we see that Application Insights is correctly set up and running if we inspect the endpoint in Azure ML Studio* (see the last two values from the image - Application Insights Enabled: True).

 ![App Insights Enabled](assets/application-insights-enabled.jpg)

 ### Testing the endpoint
 In order to test our endpoint, we use the script in [`endpoint.py`](endpoint.py).
-For this, we needed to replace the endpoint URL and the relevant Bearer Key for authentication.
-This script sends in two data points and returns a list of predictions.
+For this, we needed to replace the endpoint URL and the relevant Bearer Key for authentication. **This script sends in two data points and returns a list of predictions**.
 The image below shows the mentioned script being ran with PyCharm (a popular Python IDE) and the expected predictions of our endpoints being printed as a response.

 ![Endpoint Test](assets/endpoint-test.jpg)